These Baked Buffalo Chicken Wings are crisp, double-dipped, and so delicious! Whole30, Paleo, gluten free, dairy free and just as good as fried ones.

 These are baked which makes them easy and there's not a lot of hands-on time.
 It also means less of a mess!
 I bake them on a sheet tray covered in foil for easy clean up.
 I place a wire rack (like a cooling rack for cookies) on the tray so both sides cook and the bottom isn't soggy.
 Once they bake they get tossed in the sauce and then baked again.
 I like to do that twice to really make sure each wing fully coated in the saucy goodness.
 It's a little extra work, but totally worth it!

-I specifically use avocado oil on these because of it’s high smoke point.
-Cooking them at 400° is no problem and I know the oil won’t burn.
-I got some questions about avocado oil in my Baked Fries post so HERE is where I buy mine for a really good price.
+I specifically use avocado oil on these because of it's high smoke point.
+Cooking them at 400° is no problem and I know the oil won't burn.
+I got some questions about avocado oil in my Baked Fries post.
+I like to buy it on Thrive Market for a really good price.

-These wings are juicy, crispy, a little garlicky, buttery, with just a touch of heat.
+These baked buffalo chicken wings are juicy, crispy, a little garlicky, buttery, with just a touch of heat.
 They are pretty messy, so keep some napkins near by.
-I serve them with my Ranch– it’s a classic combination!!
-Enjoy!
+I serve them with my Ranch- it's a classic combination!

 - Preheat the oven to 400° and line a sheet tray with foil.
 Place a wire rack on top of the cookie sheet.